-If you wish Amaluna to bill insurance for your acupuncture visit, you must have your coverage verified by Amaluna before your first appointment.
+If you wish Amaluna to bill insurance for your first acupuncture visit, you must have your coverage verified by Amaluna before your first appointment (allow 48 hours minimum).
 We cannot bill insurance without this information ahead of time.

 If you would like to bill insurance for previous appointments paid out of pocket, we will apply any paid portion as a credit to your account.

 Amaluna cannot bill for: